mvysny/mvysny.github.io/_posts/2022-5-14-java-antipatterns.md

 The right way to develop apps in Java:

 * Avoid the abovementioned shit.
 Specifically, avoid both Spring and JavaEE.
-You can run your apps on Jetty or Tomcat.
+You can run your app just fine on Jetty or Tomcat.
+* Learn and use Docker.
+You can build and run a production image anywhere: both on your dev machine and on production.
 * Use SQL directly; use JDBI or other stuff that talks to SQL directly.
 * Use [Component-Oriented programming](../mvc-mvp-mvvm-no-thanks/)
 * Use SOA: wrap your data with services then call them from your UI code.